palazzoni/pidroid/README_spec.md

 The connection of the phone to the usb port of the arm sbc it's the trigger to start the linux chroot on Android and run a TigerVNC server and a pulseaudio client.</br>
 Debian universal operating system it's the base of this solution so it's installed on Android chroot and on arm sbc.
 After rooted, on your phone you have to:</br>
  1.setup a Debian chroot on path /data/local/"dir" - this is the chroot path you have to setup also on the adbvnc script.
-You can find Debian, Ubuntu, Kali arm64 chroot online or build them manually.
+You can find Debian, Ubuntu, Kali arm64 chroot online or build them manually. </br>
-  2.on this chroot you have to install xfce, tigervnc-standalone-server and pulseaudio client.
+  2.on this chroot you have to install xfce, tigervnc-standalone-server and pulseaudio client.</br>
-  3.copy BIN folder content in /data/local/bin and the file under KALI - group and passwd - in /etc: if you want it is not necessary to copy this two file but you can edit your chroot /etc/group to add android groups ( the "aid_ ones" )  and change apt user details in passwd.
+  3.copy BIN folder content in /data/local/bin and the file under KALI - group and passwd - in /etc: if you want it is not necessary to copy this two file but you can edit your chroot /etc/group to add android groups ( the "aid_ ones" )  and change apt user details in passwd.</br>
-  4.copy startvnc and stopvnc scripts on your chroot /usr/bin - on phone /data/local/"dir"/usr/bin.
+  4.copy startvnc and stopvnc scripts on your chroot /usr/bin - on phone /data/local/"dir"/usr/bin.</br>
-On the arm sbc side you have to:
+On the arm sbc side you have to:</br>
-  1.install adb, xtigervncviewer and pulseaudio server ( see PI -> apt_install for details)
+  1.install adb, xtigervncviewer and pulseaudio server ( see PI -> apt_install for details) </br>
-  2.copy the file under PI system.pa and daemon.conf for pulseaudio configuration on /etc/pulse folder 3.adbvnc can be placed in /usr/bin.
+  2.copy the file under PI system.pa and daemon.conf for pulseaudio configuration on /etc/pulse folder </br>
+  3.adbvnc can be placed in /usr/bin.</br>

 Basically when the script adbvnc it's launched on the Pi, thank to adb it search a connected phone via usb and if it's found: